OpenWIS/openwis-documentation/_posts/2016-03-07-OpenWIS-Technical-Committee-2016-Mar.md

 		32. JT - so we need to write down the architectural policy.
 Working code is the objective - so always make sure we can deliver in our current architecture, especially where mixing light and heavy might prevent this.
 		33. WQ - so the decision is: in the short term, we stick with Community JBOSS.
 Longer term, we modularise components, and when we write new features we will try to keep the new framework in mind but fall-back on existing containers if needed.
 We don't have to force compatibility with existing containers for new features.
 		34. JT - so we use Wildfly, but avoid using the enterprise features.
 When we're developing the software we should apply the architectural policy.
-		35. A-OWIS-TC-2016-13: WQ - document the design pattern policy; still deploy to wildfly in short/medium term.
-OWIS-A
+		35. ACT-OWIS-TC-2016-13: WQ - document the design pattern policy; still deploy to wildfly in short/medium term.
+OWIS-ACT
 		36. WQ - long term is 'beyond v 4'?
 		37. JT - in v 4 I think we can try to: do the modularisation, avoid using container specific extensions and restrict ourselves to the web container spec.
 		38. OL - Each Met service can choose to deploy any other container but we don't have to support it; also up to them to replace the container if they wish and if they have the capability to do it themselves.